 Children are able to build trusted relationships with adults who are looking after them.
 Staff and volunteers, who are well informed about children’s needs, listen to children, protect them and promote their welfare.
 Children make progress and have a range of positive experiences.

-Children, including those who cannot communicate verbally, are supported to participate in day-to-day decisions about their holidays, as appropriate.
+Children, including those who communicate non-verbally, are supported to participate in day-to-day decisions about their holidays, as appropriate.
 They are sensitively helped to understand where it may not be possible to act on their wishes and where other action is taken that is in their best interests.

 Children and parents know how to complain.
+Staff and volunteers understand the ways children express dissatisfaction.
 The scheme’s complaints policy is understandable, accessible and child-focused.
 Children and parents understand what has happened as a result of their complaint.
 Their complaints are treated seriously and are responded to clearly.
 Urgent action is taken and practice and/or services improve accordingly.

 Children enjoy their holidays.
 They are able to experience a suitable range of activities in keeping with the scope of the scheme.
 They are supported to engage in faith-based activities if they wish.